NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Name record

-        3.  []{#following_utilities .anchor}Which of the following
-            utilities are used to perform an offline domain join?
+        3. Which of the following utilities are used to perform an offline domain join?

             a.  net join